TonyStark679/Enhanced-Virtuality/README.md

 🎯 Project Goal

-E.V. started as a simple terminal AI experiment and evolved into a hybrid assistant capable of switching between cloud and local intelligence.
+E.V. began as a simple terminal AI experiment and evolved into a hybrid assistant that can combine cloud intelligence with local inference.

-The long-term goal is to build an assistant that remains useful regardless of network availability.
+The long-term goal is to make E.V. useful in both connected and disconnected environments.

-flowchart TD
-    A["⚡ E.V.<br/>Enhanced Virtuality"] --> B{"Internet Available?"}

-    B -->|YES| C["🌐 GEMINI<br/>Cloud AI"]
-    B -->|NO| D["🧠 QWEN<br/>Local AI"]

-    C --> E["⚡ E.V."]
-    D --> E
+                         ⚡ E.V.
+                            │
+                   ┌────────┴────────┐
+                   │                 │
+                INTERNET          NO INTERNET
+                   │                 │
+                   ▼                 ▼
+              🌐 GEMINI          🧠 QWEN
+              Cloud AI          Local AI
+                   │                 │
+                   └────────┬────────┘
+                            │
+                            ▼
+                      ⚡ E.V.
+RESPONSE

-The idea is straightforward:
+The principle:

-Use cloud intelligence when available.
+Cloud when available.
-Use local intelligence when necessary.
+Local when necessary.
+E.V. either way.

 ---